-Birds learn via observation and imitation, so what your bird learns depends on how much time and effort you are willing to put into their training.
+Birds learn via observation and imitation, so what your bird learns depends on the amount of time and effort you’re willing to put into bird training.

 Ever been called ‘bird brain?’
 It doesn’t say a whole lot about the species intelligence, does it?
 However, scientific studies have shown that birds are actually quite intelligent and can be taught to perform a range of basic and advanced tricks.

-We share our favorite bird training tips for beginners that will help ensure ‘Polly’ is the center of attention at your next party.
+We share our favorite parakeet training tips for beginners that will help ensure ‘Polly’ is the center of attention at your next party.

 Teaching Polly to talk is one of the more harder things to teach her and will take time, persistence and praise.
 Make sure to be consistent in your approach and be calm and clear when talking to her.

 Step 1 – Be precise and remember to say the same word or phrase each time.
 Teach Polly one word/phrase at a time to ensure that she doesn’t get confused or flustered.
 For example, starting with ‘hello’ or using her name until she understands the word is far easier than using a string of words at the one time.
 Say the words often and try to use the same tone so she gets used to the word and how you say it.